-Tracy recently served on the Board of Directors of the Ontario Camps Association (OCA) as the Director, Special Needs Subclass and is a Board Member and Fellow of The Society of Camp Directors.
+Tracy has served on the Board of Directors of the Ontario Camps Association (OCA) as the Director, Special Needs Subclass and as a Board Member and Fellow of The Society of Camp Directors.
 She is also a member of the Association of Fundraising Professionals and volunteers her time with a number of organizations devoted to positive youth development.

 Summer Camp Staff

 In most cases, our summer camp staff 'come up through the ranks' from camper to Leader-In-Training with our host camps Kilcoo and Oconto.
 During their second Leader-In-Training summer they volunteer for one to two sessions with Camp Awakening.

 Staff members are at least 17 years of age, but typically older university students.
 They hold a current Bronze Cross or National Lifeguard in lifesaving (or equivalent) and a Standard First Aid/CPR certification.
 Staff are also encouraged to complete the Wilderness First Aid (Basic) course.
 Our staff are trained to offer support with personal care routines as 'caregivers', but are not medical or health professionals.
 Camp Awakening staff are also expected to have relevant experience camping, canoe-tripping, and working with youth with physical disabilities.

 The boys’ and girls' programs each have their own staff which is comprised of a Program Director and two counsellors who are employed by Camp Awakening for the entire summer.

 Our host camps also place second year leaders-in-training (LIT's) in the Awakening cabin each session.
 The LIT's from Kilcoo Camp and Semi's from Camp Oconto (different nicknames for different camps!) are volunteers and this is a great way for them to learn a lot about our program, types of disabilities, and how the Awakening campers integrate with the Kilcoo and Oconto campers.